CodeNow/runnable-angular/CODE-STYLE.md

 ---

 We always use braces around if's and else's.
 Also spacing is like that of functions.
-Elses are formatted like so `} else {`
+Else's are formatted like so `} else {`

 GOOD
 ```javascript